What Are Nationally Determined Contributions (NDCs) and Why Do They Matter?

 4) What Should Countries Include in Their 2025 NDCs?

 - Ambitious 2030 and 2035 emissions-reduction targets in line with net-zero goals and 1.5 C. All countries should do more on this front, but high-emitting nations in particular need to demonstrate much stronger leadership on rapidly reducing emissions by 2035.
 This marks the halfway point between when countries submitted their first NDCs in 2020 and when many have committed to reach net-zero emissions, around 2050.
 That means it's a key time to align near- and mid-term actions with long-term objectives.
-NDCs should also include specific targets for short-lived but highly potent greenhouse gases such as methane.
+NDCs should also include specific targets for short-lived but highly potent greenhouse gases, such as methane.

 - Policies to catalyze investment and spur implementation.
-Setting goals is just the first step; NDCs must also spell out how countries will implement their national climate plans.
+Setting goals is just the first step; NDCs must also spell out how countries will implement their climate plans.
 This will take a whole-of-government approach involving a range of ministries and subnational governments.
 It will also require policies to stimulate investment in climate action and align finance from various sources and actors, including the private sector.

 - A stronger focus on people and communities.
 The shift to a zero-carbon, climate-resilient economy can create millions of jobs, reduce pollution, improve human health and generate myriad other benefits for people everywhere.
 But countries must carefully design their transition plans to fairly distribute benefits and avoid negative outcomes, like job losses or displacement.
 The next round of NDCs needs to see all countries embrace these "just transition" principles in all climate commitments.